Investing in our communities

 This specific voluntary engagement with charitable organisations or activities that extends beyond companies’ core business is broadly known as Corporate Community Investment.

-ScottishPower uses the LBG Framework to evaluate its corporate community investment activity.
-The LBG Framework is a global standard used by organisations around the world; providing a robust and credible approach to measuring the real value and impact of corporate community investment to both business and society.
+As part of the Iberdrola Group, ScottishPower uses the LBG Framework to evaluate its corporate community investment activity.
+The LBG Framework is a global standard used by hundreds of organisations around the world; providing a robust and credible approach to measuring the real value and impact of corporate community investment to both business and society.

-During 2016, ScottishPower voluntarily contributed £11.8 million in community support activity, through cash, time, in kind support and management costs associated with running community programmes.
-This represents an increase of 27% on the previous year.
+During 2018, ScottishPower voluntarily contributed £12.8 million in community support activity, through cash, time, in kind support and management costs associated with running community programmes.
+This represents an increase of almost 4% on the previous year.

 We value our relationships with our local communities and aim to demonstrate this by operating our business responsibly at all times, being open and honest in our communication with local stakeholders and by sharing our skills and resources to create real and lasting benefits.

-According to LBG’s benchmarking analysis for 2016, community investment is getting more strategic, with more than three quarters of the businesses reporting to LBG setting long-term measurable goals.
-In fact, 99% of our total contributions as a company during the year were classified as Community Investment or Commercial Initiatives, all with a clear link to ScottishPower’s strategic priorities.
+According to the LBG Annual Review 2018, community investment is getting more strategic, with more than 70% of the businesses reporting to LBG setting long-term measurable goals.
+In fact, over 99% of our total contributions as a company during the year were classified as Community Investment or Commercial Initiatives, all with a clear link to ScottishPower’s strategic priorities.

 We support various education and training programmes; working with school children, school leavers and graduates, to encourage young people to consider studying science, technology, engineering and maths (STEM) with a view to pursuing a career in the power sector.